 Sport and Recreation

-Edmonton Queensland is well provided for in terms of sport and recreation facilities.
+Edmonton Qld is well provided for in terms of sport and recreation facilities.
 Indeed the PCYC building on Walker Road provides a home for many functions and recreational activities.

-The post code for Edmonton in Australia in 4869.
+The postcode for Edmonton in Australia in 4869.

 Fran Lindsay entered Mulgrave Shire Local Council as an elected Councillor in 1991.
 Subsequently, she enjoyed 17 years working with the Edmonton and wider community.
 Prior to the Amalgamation with Cairns City, Mulgrave was a very hands on Council with monthly inspections by all Councillors and Staff to see problems identified by residents.

 Edmonton Queensland has produced many well known people.
 Indeed this includes the Piccone family, well known as owners of the local supermarket and for their community philanthropy.

 Upon settling in Edmonton, the Piccone family got to business, starting with a share in the local butchery and bakery.
 Following the interruption of the second world war, the family’s business enterprise continued to grow and diversify with the addition of a grocery store to their successful butchery and bakery.